darkred/Userscripts/ProtonMail_-_remove_forced_signature/README.md

 It uses the excellent library [arrive.js](https://github.com/uzairfarooq/arrive)

-The script only works in Chrome, see [here](https://github.com/darkred/Userscripts/issues/13#issuecomment-739492052) and [here](https://github.com/darkred/Userscripts/issues/43#issuecomment-893362520).
+The script only works in Chrome, not Firefox - see [here](https://github.com/darkred/Userscripts/issues/13#issuecomment-739492052) and [here](https://github.com/darkred/Userscripts/issues/43#issuecomment-893362520).
 Tampermonkey and Violentmonkey are supported - Greasemonkey is not supported.